aalaasaeed/aalaasaeed/README.md

 <h1 align="center">Hi 👋, I'm Alaa Saeed</h1>
-<h3 align="center">I graduated from Cairo University's Faculty of Computer and Artificial Intelligence with a major in information systems and a minor in decision support and operational research systems,after getting my bachelor's degree, I joined the ITI track Artificial Intelligence and Machine Learning</h3>
+<h3 align="center">I graduated 2021 from Cairo University's Faculty of Computers and Artificial Intelligence with a major in information systems and a minor in decision support and operational research systems,after getting my bachelor's degree, I joined the ITI track Artificial Intelligence and Machine Learning</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">